-An employee who in the performance of their duties is required to hold a Coxswain's Certificate issued by an appropriate Navigation and Survey Authority is to be paid an allowance of \$730 per annum.
-Pro-rata payment applies for occasional use.
+An employee who in the performance of their duties is required to hold a Coxswain's Certificate and/or Engine Driver's Certificate issued by an appropriate Navigation and Survey Authority is to be paid an allowance of \$787.00 per annum.

-8. SEWAGE ALLOWANCE
+8. DIVING ALLOWANCES